fionahon/Basic-Fitness-Tracker/README.md

 # Basic-Fitness-Tracker
 Created in CSE 132: Computer Science II.
-Developed a fitness tracker that hooks up to an Arduino and pulse reader to show steps and bpm.
+Worked with a partner to develop a fitness tracker that hooks up to an Arduino and pulse reader to show steps and bpm.